-- Summarized income statement for the last 5 years.
+- Summarized income statements for the last 5 years.

-- Summarized balance sheet for the last 5 years.
+- Summarized balance sheets for the last 5 years.

-- Five year’s worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.
+- Five years’ worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.

 - Line by line description, explanation, and analysis tip for most financial statement line items and financial ratios.

-- Professional financial analysis tips provided in each section to help YOU conduct your OWN financial analysis!
+- Professional financial analysis tips are provided in each section to help YOU conduct your OWN financial analysis!

 - Each section includes an “in other words” segment.
-This is were I use plain English to explain concepts.
+This is where I use plain English to explain concepts.

 Enjoy the preliminary information and for a more detailed analysis, buy the financial report!

 - Included - Free Bonus Downloads: Annual Statements for the Last Five Years (10k reports)!

 - Included - Expert financial analysis done by Paul Borosky MBA.